christiangallego/Indecision-App/README.md

 A follow along project from Udemy's `Complete React Developer Course with Redux`.

 This project was a lot of fun with plenty of hands on practice and challenges spread throughout the course.
-Specifically, I enjoyed the modules on ES6 syntax, managing state in an application with React, passing properties from one component to another, and conditional rendering with JSX.
+Specifically, I enjoyed the modules on ES6 syntax, managing state in an application with React, passing properties between components, and conditional rendering with JSX.

 ## Getting Started